Read to Me Project – Frequently Asked Questions

 Q: Does the Read to Me Project involve the parents in the Home?

 A: Read to Me Project is focused on the children in the home helping each other.
 That said, we recognize the importance of the parent’s role in enabling a culture of literacy and learning in the home which is why we meet with parents at their children’s schools in formal and informal gatherings to get to know more about them and answer questions they may have.
 We also conduct Parent Education Sessions when we talk about early brain development and what parents can do within their current lifestyle to maximize their children’s brain development.
-We give parents free books to add their home library.
+We give parents free books to add to their home library.
 Where possible, Read to Me Project partners with the schools and other community organizations that specifically focus on parent literacy and parenting skills.